raravi/amithraravi2.com/_posts/2018-12-29-website-design-creating-the-layout-in-html.md

 </body>
 </html>
 ```

-Note: *The above code is from [MA.CRO.
-Mind](https://marcocrosa.wordpress.com/2013/06/15/a-brief-history-of-html-layouts/).*
+<figcaption>Note: The above code is from <a href="https://marcocrosa.wordpress.com/2013/06/15/a-brief-history-of-html-layouts/">MA.CRO.
+Mind</a>.</figcaption>

 Websites designed using `<table>` element are fixed in nature.
 They can't be redesigned to handle new changes, everything will have to be rewritten completely.
 This is because the `<table>` element is meant to display only tabular data, and nothing more.
 So do not use it for website layout!